thomasgredig/COVID-19/README.md

 ![](README_files/figure-gfm/unnamed-chunk-14-1.png)<!-- -->

-Renormalizing the start dates for `recorded deaths`, we find the dates when the `5th death` was recorded in each country:

 Renormalizing the start dates for `recorded deaths`, we find the dates when the `10th death` was recorded in each country:

 |    | Country        | Start |